Sea-Based Weapons Systems

 Homeland Defense – Aegis BMD Long Range Surveillance and Track

-- As of July 2013, there are 28 Aegis BMD combatants (5 cruisers [CGs] and 22 destroyers [DDGs]) in the U.S. Navy.
-Of the 28 ships, 16 are assigned to the Pacific Fleet and 12 to the Atlantic Fleet.
+- As of October 2017, there are 33 Aegis BMD combatants (5 cruisers [CGs] and 28 destroyers [DDGs] in the U.S. Navy.
+Of the 33 ships, 17 are assigned to the Pacific Fleet and 16 to the Atlantic Fleet.
 In response to the increasing demand for Aegis BMD capability from the Combatant Commanders, the MDA and Navy are working together to increase the number of Aegis BMD capable ships.
 Such efforts consist of upgrading Aegis DDGs to the BMD capability, incorporating Aegis BMD into the Aegis Modernization Program and new construction of Aegis BMD DDGs.

 - The first deployment of European PAA Phase I capabilities came on March 7, 2011, when the Aegis BMD cruiser, USS MONTEREY (CG-61), armed with SM-3 Block IA missiles, deployed to Europe.